ilbesculpi/takeout-backend/README.md

 ## Takeout.io

 Takeout.io is a customizable backend for managing smalls takeaway-food business.
+The application is based on [Laravel 5.3](https://laravel.com/docs/5.3) and using MySQL database.

 It handles the following aspects: